 Some gigs can help you tweak certain SEO settings and some claim that they can generate good traffic to your website.
 Often times, it means they would go and purchase backlinks, buy search traffic on your behalf and bombard your blog pages with comments.
 On the surface, these actions can bring you spikes of traffic, but they can also increase the bounce rate and doesn’t produce any long term effect.

-The fact that traffic is manipulated in the first place goes against the process of while hat SEO which is supposed to be naturally occurring.
-So paying for a five dollar gig (or more) totally defeats the purpose because there’s minimal to no positive impact on your rankings at all.
+The fact that traffic is manipulated in the first place goes against the process of white hat SEO which is supposed to be naturally occurring.
+So paying for a five-dollar gig (or more) totally defeats the purpose because there’s minimal to no positive impact on your rankings at all.

-In best case scenarios, there will be a lot of good performing clicks.
-In worst case scenarios, your email is going to look like a spam and no one would even be bothered to look at your offer.
+In best-case scenarios, there will be a lot of good performing clicks.
+In worst-case scenarios, your email is going to look like spam and no one would even be bothered to look at your offer.
 The thing is, what works for one marketer’s list may not necessarily work for yours.
 Unless you spend a lot of money testing it out, there’s no way of knowing if solo ads will work for your business niche.

 Is Powerhouse Affiliate Training Worth Joining?

 The overall training quality is okay while you absorb all the details from basic to advanced marketing techniques.
-For those who are interested in promoting high ticket digital products that involves CPA marketing, the course might be worth checking out.
-Just be prepared to invest on certain tools like a good autoresponder, landing page and tracking software.
+For those who are interested in promoting high ticket digital products that involve CPA marketing, the course might be worth checking out.
+Just be prepared to invest on certain tools like a good autoresponder, landing page, and tracking software.